ceta/dependify.js/README.md

 + **data-dependency-show** set this to what you want the element to show on.
 + **data-dependency-match** set this to what function  you would like to use.

+You will also need to add a class to the element you want to trigger the change.

++ **dependency**

 ============
 Functions
 ============